sdsc-hpc-training-org/expanse-101/Expanse_Tutorial.md

 module load gpu
 module load cuda
 ```
+* Notes:
+  * NVIDIA compiler command is *nvcc*
+  * The Portland/PGI compilier commabnd is "pgcc"
-   * Note that Expanse has several CUDA compiler libraries, and you can see them by
+  * Expanse has several CUDA compiler libraries, and you can see them by
    running *module avail* (once you have loaded the gpu module)

    ```